How to Prevent Ransomware Attacks: Strategies for Staying Secure in 2024

 If you want to protect yourself from a ransomware attack, you can practice good cyber hygiene.
 This includes

-1. Who Are Most At Risk Of A Ransomware Attack?
+1. Who Is Most At Risk Of A Ransomware Attack?

 1. What should I do if I become a victim of a ransomware attack?

-If you want to resolve the issue without any issues, you can follow the following terms.
+If you want to resolve the issue without any issues, you can use the following terms:

-1. Cut down the internet supply and disconnect your devices.
+• Cut down on the internet supply and disconnect your devices.

-3. Don’t ever pay any ransom amount to the hacker, cuz; there is no guarantee you’ll get your access back.
+• Don’t ever pay any ransom amount to the hacker because there is no guarantee you’ll get your access back.

-5. In case you can’t restore your encrypted data, get in touch with Law Enforcement.
+• If you can’t restore your encrypted data, get in touch with law enforcement.

 4. How Do You Prevent Ransomware Attacks?